arib0903/MachineLearning-PricePrediction/README.md

 - **Random Forest (RF) R²:** 0.618
 - **Gradient Boosting (GBDT) R²:** 0.580
+- The Random Forest model fit the data 6.55% better than that of GBDT

 The R² provides insight into how well the model fits the data